 Chopin's "Tristesse" shows up in the denouement of the final episode.

-Shout Out: The Gate heavily resembles "The Gate of Hell" sculpture minus some the Biblical figures.
+Shout-Out: The Gate heavily resembles "The Gate of Hell" sculpture minus some of the Biblical figures.

 Theme Naming: Most of the military characters are named after weapons, vehicles, and companies from around World War II.
 The homunculi, meanwhile, are named after the seven deadly sins, and their master Dante is named after Dante Alighieri, author of The Divine Comedy.

 Thirteen Is Unlucky: Warehouse 13 is fodder for a ghost hunt episode.
 It actually turns out to be Warehouse B, and Mustang's men are just a bunch of panicky idiots.

 Those Wacky Nazis: In The Movie.
 Taken to disturbing levels by Earth's Hughes, who's simultaneously a comic relief character and a Nazi supporter.